 Typical annual budget schedule

-• budgets drafted by departments – July to September
+• budgets drafted by departments – June to July

-• department budget reviews with Finance – September to November
+• department budget reviews with Finance – August to September

-• Council adopts budget – historically, April and May
+• Council adopts budget bylaw – historically, April and May

 • tax rates set – prior to May 15 (as per Community Charter)